bxdoan/bxdoan/README.md

 <div align="center">

-> As Long As We Continue To Fight We Are Not Defeated
+> We become what we think about.

-> — Miche Zacharius
+> — Earl Nightingale

 </div>